vvk-mhn/Audio-Projects/README.md

 # Audio-Projects
 This repository contains some personal projects of mine related to audio and DSP.

+## QVIM Challenge:
+Me and my colleague, Rahul Peter participated in the Query by Vocal Imitation Challenge and our model ranked at third place in the challenge.
+The abstract of the report was presented in the Late Breaking section during the AES AIMLA Conference, 2025, London.
+More details about this project can be found in [this](https://github.com/RP335/qvim-challenge-aalto) repository.

 ## faust-effects:
 This folder contains Faust implementations of some gain, modulation and time-based effects; the idea is to try and incorporate some of these effects as unit generators as part of Arco, a signal processing server created by Dr. Roger Dannenberg.
 You can check out the Arco repository [here](https://github.com/rbdannenberg/arco).